-Hello and welcome back to the new school year at Our Lady of Lourdes.
-I am looking forward to working with Year Four this year and have lots of engaging and interesting activities planned to do with them.
-I look forward to getting to know you over the year.
+Hello and welcome back to the new year at Our Lady of Lourdes.
+I am looking forward to our Spring Term and have lots more engaging and interesting activities planned to do with them.
+I look forward to meeting you and sharing your children's work on open evening in February.

 The children were fantastic during our Hot Seating activity today.
 They were able to ask really interesting questions to the Tin Man to find out more about his thoughts and feelings.
 The children were also really good at pretending to be the Tin Man using great expression in their voices when answering the questions,